MDAnalysis/UGM2023/hackathon/mdakits/projects.md

 *This is one of the most wanted analysis features missing in MDAnalysis.*

-It is often necessary to measure volume and surface area of a biomolecule or parts of it over a MD trajectory.
+It is often necessary to measure volume and surface area of a biomolecule or parts of it over an MD trajectory.
 MDAnalysis is currently lacking this important functionality.
 In this project you will implement an analysis class that calculates the molecular volume and area for an atomgroup as a function of time.
 See issue